Skip to content

 Why this matters now

-Google says AI-powered search still depends on strong SEO fundamentals, and that clicks from AI-driven experiences can be higher quality.
+Google says AI search still depends on strong SEO fundamentals, and that clicks from AI-driven experiences can be higher quality.

 The pitch should focus on structure and conversion readiness, not on claiming a separate secret AI tactic.